 Borrowing a College Car

-All student drivers must be approved to drive College vehicles.
-Please visit facilities.williams.edu/cars-and-drivers/college-vehicles for details on how to become an approved driver.
-Please note that students are no longer required to obtain a certified driving record!
-The approval process is now done online, and the first step is to enter your information at facilities.williams.edu/administrative-services/college-vehicles/motor-vehicle-record-request-form/.
+All drivers, including faculty and staff, must be approved to drive College vehicles.
+Please visit Facilities' College Vehicles page for details on how to become an approved driver.
+The first step is to enter your information on the Motor Vehicle Record Request Form.

 As part of the approval process, you will be asked to sign an acknowledgement that you have read and accepted the regulations relating to College vehicle use.
 Please pay particular attention to the sections describing eligibility, restrictions, driving guidelines, accident procedures, loss of privileges and fines.
 Please note that smoking is prohibited in all College vehicles, seat belt use is required, and cell phones may not be used while driving.